GENI-NSF/geni-tools/README-omni.txt

  clearinghouse for its version, if supported.
 And add support to the GENI Clearinghouse interface. (ticket #270)
  - Various minor code cleanup changes
- - Add 2 more known InstaGENI racks to the `omni_config` nicknames
+ - Add 3 more known InstaGENI racks to the `omni_config` nicknames
  - Fix pgch handling of new `authority` field for GENI Portal accounts, for both slices and users (ticket #279)
+ - Make the GENI Clearinghouse framework say 'GENI Clearinghouse', and not 'PG' (ticket #281)
+ - Add `authority` field to `pgch` framework.
+Omni users with a 'GENI Clearinghouse' account should re download an Omni bundle from the Portal and re-run omni-configure, or manually add a line setting `authority = panther` (or `ch.geni.net` after June 5). (#268)

 New in v2.2.1:
  - omni-configure: Added support for automatic configuration of omni